 If the competitor is rapidly growing popular by eating your market share, you should launch this marketing campaign to slow down your customer’s loss.

 In today’s uncertain business environment, you must not wait for a competitor to enter your industry to launch this marketing campaign.

 If you want to maintain your position as the market leader, you must have to ahead of time and competition.

 You should launch your this marketing campaign as early as possible.

 Like all marketing tools, defensive marketing has both pros and cons.
 They are as follows-

-The main advantage of defensive marketing is it allows the company to improve the product, increase customer loyalty, maintain its market share, and may more.
+The main advantage of defensive marketing that allows the company to improve the product, increase customer loyalty, maintain its market share, and may more.

-The main drawback of defensive marketing is if there is the slightest mistake of market research hen the companies cannot understand the market properly.
+The main drawback of defensive marketing is if there is the slightest mistake of market research, companies cannot understand the market properly.
 In that scenario, they cannot be able to fulfill customers’ expectations.
 If that happens then, the leaders can quickly lose their place as leaders.

 DIFFERENCE BETWEEN DEFENSIVE AND OFFENSIVE MARKETING

 |1.
 New players use offensive marketing strategies to attack leaders and established players the most hardly.||1.
 Leaders use defensive marketing strategies to maintain their position as market leaders.|